dave-inc/apple-pay-decrypt/README.md

 2. Go to the [Apple Developer Certificate Manager](https://developer.apple.com/account/resources/certificates/list).
 Make sure you have a Merchant Id.
 Navigate to `Identifiers` => `Merchant IDs` to make sure you have one, if not, create one.
 3. Go to `Certificates` tab, then click `+` on the right side of the `Certificate`s header.
 4. Scroll down and select `Apple Pay Payment Processing Certificate` and click `Continue`.
-5. Select the merchant id (A594HSLR6B.merchant.com.trydave.dave.staging for STAGING and A594HSLR6B.merchant.com.trydave.dave for PROD) in the dropdown menu then click `Continue`.
+5. Select the merchant id (`A594HSLR6B.merchant.com.trydave.dave.staging` for STAGING and `A594HSLR6B.merchant.com.trydave.dave` for PROD) in the dropdown menu then click `Continue`.
 6. Do not edit the name and scroll down to the Apple Pay Payment Processing Certificate section and Click `Create Certificate`.
 7. Upload the `.csr` file you created (`request.csr`) from step 1 and click `Continue`. `.csr` is the same as `.certSigningRequest`.
 (Note: you can use the same `request.csr` for STAGING and PROD)
 8. Click `Download` which will download as `apple_pay.cer`.
 You need that file to create the key.
-(Note: make sure to be aware of which environment `apple_pay.cer` you are using because you aren't able to change the name when you download the cert from the developer website)
+(Note: make sure to use the correct `apple_pay.cer` for each environment because there is no option to change the name when you download the cert from the developer website).
 9. Generate a PEM file with the following command.
-You will need to password protect your `.p12` file.
+You will may need to password protect your `.p12` file.
 If you're using a company laptop you can leave the password blank and press `Enter`, else create a password and keep it somewhere secure.

 ```sh
 # STAGING - make sure to use the correct apple_pay.cer (merchant.com.trydave.dave.staging) because you won't be able to rename the file when you download the cert from the developer website